lit-regensburg/samshee/README.md

 This will give

 ```
-Exception: Minimal index distance is 1 which is less than the expected minimal index distance of 3
+Exception: anonymous validation function #2 raised validation error: Minimal index distance is 1 between the indices ACTGACTG and ACTGACTT which is less than the expected minimal index distance of 3
 ```

 The first two validators (`illuminasamplesheetv2schema` and `illuminasamplesheetv2logic`) are highly recommended and are meant to enforce illumina® specifications so that the sample sheet is accepted by their tools.